Sunday, August 13, 2017

 Photo Via Pixabay

-One of the general rules of decorating is to work with three shades in the same color family as your base colors.
+One of the general decorating rules is to work with three shades in the same color family as your base colors.
 The photo shows how stark just two colors can be.
 Introducing a third color automatically softens a space.

 An Open Concept Wall that Spans Two Rooms

-The exception would be if you're able to divide the space using a textured wall feature between the two; like a brick or wood wall divide.
+The exception would be if you could divide the space using a textured wall feature between the two, like a brick or wood wall divider.

-If you have windows or a fireplace on that wall with white trim, that's even better as the darker color will pop even more.
-In fact, walls that do have windows and other light colored architectural trim are an ideal choice for darker colored paint.
+If you have windows or a fireplace on that wall with white trim, that's even better, as the darker color will pop even more.
+In fact, walls with windows and other light-colored architectural trim are ideal for darker-colored paint.

 Other Decorating Tricks to Deal with Tall Walls Featured Below in the Collection of Photos: